 Having a modern, professional-looking website can change the perceived value of your content, and form positive associations with your brand.
 That’s why a premium StudioPress WordPress theme, based on the powerful and responsive design framework, Genesis, could be a cool addition to your blogging toolstack.

-It also helps that these themes tend to be cleanly coded, which means faster loading times and superior performance in search engines.
-StudioPress comes with all WPEngine plans, sweetening the web host’s deal.
+It also helps that these themes tend to be cleanly coded, which means faster loading times and better Core Web Vitals.
+StudioPress is now owned by WP Engine and comes bundled with all WP Engine plans, so if you’re hosting there you already have it.

 Cream Of The Crop SEO Tools